 As you research your family tree, eventually you have to stop, because the written records end, or are sporadic.
 This could be the result of the destruction of records, such as due to a court house fire.
 Or, this could be the result of reaching the time period prior to consistent written records.
 For example, the time period before the adoption of Parish registers.
 Often your family tree will stop before you reach the start of Parish registers, because there is insufficient documentation to make a connection.

 When your family tree ends, often there is still a long period of time between then and the adoption of surnames.
 For example, if your tree ends in the late 1700’s due to insufficient documentation, there is still 400 to 500 years between then and the adoption of surnames, depending on your ancestral country.

 DNA testing can fill this 500 year gap.
 Imagine a situation years from now, where every family tree with your surname has tested.
 The data would then be available to determine whether your surname had a single or multiple points of origin.
 Combining this information with surname mapping, frequency distribution studies, and research in Medieval records would most likely enable the Surname Project to identify a geographic area as the ancestral homeland.

 Our surname is a very important part of us, and DNA testing tells us about this surname.
-For example, did one man take on the surname, and all the descendents today are related, except for a few trees which are descendents of an informal adoption, and descendents of an illegitimate birth?
+For example, did one man take on the surname, and all the descendants today are related, except for a few trees which are descendants of an informal adoption, and descendants of an illegitimate birth?

 With DNA testing, we might also discover previously unknown variants.
 This could be very helpful for research, especially when records can’t be found, and later it is discovered that the records are actually there, but recorded with a previously unknown variant.